EBISPOT/efo/README.md

      - This will allow us to use the spectrum of synonym annotation including [has_broad_synonym](http://www.geneontology.org/formats/oboInOwl#hasBroadSynonym) and [has_narrow_synonym](http://www.geneontology.org/formats/oboInOwl#hasNarrowSynonym) more effectively to provide further information per each term.
 - [Bioportal_provenance](http://www.ebi.ac.uk/efo/bioportal_provenance) has been removed from EFO3 entirely.
      - This has cleaned up annotations, removing the imported fingerprints from bioportal provenance from previous importing.
+- All definition citations have been replaced by [database_cross_reference](http://www.geneontology.org/formats/oboInOwl#hasDbXref).
+- Deprecated terms are no longer children of obsolete class (http://www.geneontology.org/formats/oboInOwl#ObsoleteClass), instead, they are given the annotation property owl:Deprecated (http://www.w3.org/2002/07/owl#deprecated).

 ### Stable release versions